clemens/clemens.github.com/rates.md

 websites –
 mostly because they like to adjust their rates depending on how they estimate you as a client.
-I do tell you, because I like transparency and honesty, because **I treat all customers equally and because I’m confident that my rates match my level of experience**.
+I do tell you, because I like transparency and honesty, because <strong>I treat all customers equally and because I’m confident that my rates match my level of experience</strong>.

 </p>
 <h3>